 Like any other sales technique, there are right and not-so-right ways to use the assumptive close.
 One key to success in this technique involves making a seamless transition between your benefit statement and your assumptive close — that secondary question that guarantees the sale.
 (Pausing gives the customer extra time to evaluate and possibly dismiss the benefit statement.)

-While the assumptive close is a powerful technique that can be used across various industries, be it in the healthcare industry or the Telecommunications sales scene.
-It’s important to recognize that different sectors may require unique assumptive close approaches that might need to be tailored to address specific customer concerns.
+While the assumptive close in sales is a powerful technique that can be used across various industries, be it in the healthcare industry or the Telecommunications sales scene.
+Different sectors may require unique assumptive close examples that are tailored to address specific customer concerns throughout the sales process.